Are UK homes suitable for heat pumps?

 So, is a heat pump right for your home?

 On average, an air source heat pump will cost between £9,000-£13,000 to install, but this will vary depending on the complexity of the installation.
-It's a big investment, but that's why the Renewable Heat Incentive (RHI) was brought in, i.e. to help people recoup some of their investment.
-If you install an eligible system before the scheme closes in March 2022, the government will pay you for the energy it generates for 7 years.
+It's a big investment, but in recent years the Government have introduced grants to help combat the costs.

 David Holmes said: